 Turning to countries, what pattern of development is predicted?
 The fundamental point to come from the theory is that simultaneous development of similar countries is likely to be an unstable equilibrium.
 For example, suppose that activity is relocating from an established center into two similar emerging economies, and that productivity-proximity relationships operate in the sectors concerned.
-Then, whichever country gets slightly ahead will have higher productivity and become the more attractive location for further investment, while the other country will fall behind.
+Then whichever country gets slightly ahead will have higher productivity, and become the more attractive location for further investment, while the other country will fall behind.
 This observation has a number of implications.

 First, we should expect growth and development to occur in sequence, not in parallel.
-Instead of all poor countries steadily converging to high-income status, as predicted in the world view of Lucas (2000), there as an inherent unevenness.
-Some countries will grow extremely fast as they transit from one "convergence club" to another, while other countries will be left out of the process.
+Instead of all poor countries steadily converging to high income status, as predicted in the world view of Lucas (2000), there as an inherent unevenness.
+Some countries will grow extremely fast as they transit from one 'convergence club' to another, while other countries will be left out of the process.
 Which countries go first?
-Many factors count, including first nature geography and the institutional and policy environment.
-The models predict that economic development will spread out from existing centers, going to regions with low transport costs, such as the coastal regions of neighboring countries.
-This is a view of the world that fits well with recent growth patterns in Asia (as compared to Africa), and with the "flying geese" model of Asian development.
+Many factors count, and 'first nature' geography is important.
+The models predict that economic development will spread out from existing centers, going to regions with low transport costs, such as the coastal regions of neighboring countries, This is, of course, a view of the world that fits well with recent growth patterns in Asia (as compared to Africa), and with the 'flying geese' model of Asian development.

 While this aggregate view is important, the phenomenon is seen even more sharply at the sectoral level.
-As sectors migrate from established centers of activity, their new location pattern turns out to exhibit clustering.
-A striking feature of growth has been the fact that many countries have done well in a few extremely narrow product segments, such as India's success in software.
-Hausmann and Rodrik (2002) look in detail at the exports to the United States of Bangladesh, Pakistan, Honduras, Dominican Republic, Korea, and Taiwan, using data at the highly disaggregated six-digit level (for example, "hats and other headgear knitted or from textile material not in strips").
-Even at this very fine level of disaggregation, there is a very high level of specialization.
-For each of these countries, the top four product lines account for more than 30 percent of exports to the United States, and there is little overlap in the top product lines of quite similar countries; only six product lines are in the top 25 for both of these countries.
-Bangladesh is successful in exporting shirts, trousers, and hats (but not bed linen or footballs), while Pakistan does well in bed linen and footballs.
-Hausmann and Rodrik conclude that "for all economies except possibly the most sophisticated, industrial success entails concentration in a relatively narrow range of high productivity activities."
+As sectors migrate from established centers of activity, so their new location pattern turns out exhibit clustering.
+A striking feature of growth has been the fact that many countries have done well in a few extremely narrow product segments.
+India's success in software products is an example.
+Hausmann and Rodrik (2002) look in detail at the exports to the US of Bangladesh, Pakistan, Honduras, Dominican Republic, Korea, and Taiwan, using data at the 6-digit level (eg 'hats and other headgear knitted or from textile material not in strips').
+Even at this very fine level of disaggregation, for each of these countries, their top four product lines account for more than 30% of exports to the US.
+Furthermore, there is surprisingly little overlap in the top product lines of quite similar countries.
+For example, Bangladesh is successful in exporting shirts, trousers and hats (but not bed linen or footballs), while Pakistan does well in bed linen and footballs.
+Only six product lines are in the top 25 for both these countries.
+Hausmann and Rodrik conclude that 'for all economies except possibly the most sophisticated, industrial success entails concentration in a relatively narrow range of high productivity activities'.

-The story, then, is that sectors will relocate, but that this relocation will be "lumpy," sectorally and in aggregate, with some countries being left out.
-A corollary of this is that small initial differences-the factors that first attract modern sector activity to a country-will generate large differences in outcomes.
-Once again, this points to the importance of policy.
-Bad policy environments can ensure that a country is left out.
-Creating a good business environment, institutionally and in terms of infrastructure provision, is essential.
-The role of proactive industrial policy remains intensely controversial (Rodrik, 2004).
+The story is then that sectors will relocate, but that this relocation will be 'lumpy', sectorally and in aggregate, with some countries being left out.
+A corollary of this is that small initial differences - the factors that first attract modern sector activity to a country - imply large differences in outcomes.
+Once again, this points to the importance of policy interventions.
+Asian experience demonstrates how initial interventions to overcome coordination failure had large long run pay-offs as the cumulative causation processes of the proximity-productivity relationship cut in.

-Spatial concentration: Regions and cities
+Spatial Concentration: regions and cities

 Finally, what shifts in economic geography are occurring within countries?
-High-income countries have an established city structure, but are nevertheless witnessing some changes.
-After decades of decline, cities are undergoing a renaissance as more knowledge-based activities seek to benefit from clustering.
+High income countries have an established city structure, but are nevertheless witnessing some changes.
+After decades of decline cities are undergoing a renaissance as more knowledge based activities seek to benefit from clustering.